SalmaZakariia/Blog/index.md

 ## Thoracic Surgery by Machine Learning:

 ### Data Pre-proccessing:
+By applying the t-test which takes a sample from each of the two sets and establishes the problem statement by assuming a null hypothesis that the two means are equal.
+Based on the applicable formulas, certain values are calculated and compared against the standard values, and the assumed null hypothesis is accepted or rejected accordingly.
-By applying t-test , we selected the most effective features on Risk 1 Year feature.
-We selected the the features that has p-value less than 0.05 .
+We selected the most effective features on Risk 1 Year feature.
+We selected the the features that has p-value less than 0.05.
 We won’t do any data imputation in our statistical model because our dataset is complete and doesn’t have any missing values in them.

 ### Importing Libraries in R :
 ![](libraries.PNG)